 The Valdosta Daily Times

-As Christmas thank you notes still arrive in the mail, The Times wants to take a moment to thank you, our readers, for donating money, contributing toys through the Outback Riders Toy Ride, etc., to the 2012 Empty Stocking Fund campaign.
+The Times wants to take a moment to thank you, our readers, for donating money, contributing toys through the Outback Riders Toy Ride, etc., to the 2013 Empty Stocking Fund campaign.

-Thank you for making the recent Empty Stocking Fund campaign the most successful in its decades-long history.
+Thank you for making this Empty Stocking Fund campaign one of the most successful in its decades-long history.

-By donating more than $30,000 in 2012, the Empty Stocking should be able to help more children in Christmas 2013.
+By donating nearly $30,000 in 2013, the Empty Stocking should be able to help more children in Christmas 2014.
 The fund works a year ahead, raising money for the next Christmas season.

 For generations, The Valdosta Daily Times readers and the Salvation Army have worked to ensure that no local child finds an empty stocking come Christmas morning.
 Guardian Bank handles the fund’s many donations.